 To understand the child emotions, it is important as parents and caregivers to understand that children often respond to emotional experiences and stressful events in ways that are very different from adults.
 They understand, think, and talk about their experiences differently from adults as the capacity to think about and express their emotions is not yet well-developed.
 So it is very easy to overlook emotional pain and psychological disorders in children, even by professionals as seen in the case of Raghav.
 And if not handled in time, they can turn in to lasting psychological disorders.

 But there is some good news!
 If emotional and even psychological problems in children are detected early on and the needed intervention is given, there can be a very positive effect on outcomes for children; even with serious disorder.
 Like in Raghav’s case, due to the parent’s quick reaction to what she noticed, the root cause was detected and action was taken to protect Raghav from the bully.
 Also psychological support helped him recover his confidence and self esteem.
 Like in medicine, Psychological first-aid can help lessen the impact of the stressful event.

 As early detection is important, to detect such disorders, there are some basic warning signs to keep in mind:

 - Keep the normal age of reaching developmental milestones in mind.

 - Look out for feelings of sadness or withdrawal that last at least two weeks or severe mood swings that cause problems in relationships at home or school.

 - The child may show social withdrawal or may not be able to act in a socially acceptable way.

 - Intense feelings like overwhelming fear, excessive crying for no reason or worries or fears intense enough to interfere with daily activities.

-- Drastic changes in behavior or personality, as well as dangerous or out-of-control behavior which continue for long.
+- Drastic changes in behaviour or personality, as well as dangerous or out-of-control behaviour which continue for long.

 - Look for signs of trouble focusing or sitting still, both of which might lead to poor performance in school.